jonmikeli/azureiotdevicesimulator5-dps/README.md

 ### Module level (C2M/M2C)
 The features at the module level are the identical to the device features except for the latency tests.

+> NOTE
+>
+> The security type implemented for module identities is based on symetric keys.
+Depending on the faced use cases, additional use cases may be added in upcoming versions.
+Adding X509 module identities will require processes to add the required certificates in a secured way (to the cloud and the device sides).
+> Personnally, I am wondering why a given device and its module identities could implement different types of security.
+Which cases may lead to such scenarii?

 [Details](docs/Help.md).